CloudElementsOpenLabs/formulas/GettingAllResultsFromLoop/README.md

 ## Import Using the UI:
 1. Go to the Formulas UI and click the `BUILD NEW FORMULA` button, then select `Import` from the dropdown.
 2. Find the json file `Loop_Step_Aggregation.json` in the GettingAllResultsFromLoop directory and use it to import the formula.
 3. You can now interact with the formula in the UI.
-You can update the `aggregator` step as needed now.
+You can update the `aggregator` step as needed.
 Use the `TRY IT OUT` button to select (and/or create) a formula instance, as well as the Element instance (CRM) you want to use.
 Then run the formula.

 ## Import Using the doctor:
 1. Insure you have the latest non-beta version of the doctor installed via npm.
 You can follow the directions found here (https://www.npmjs.com/package/ce-util/v/2.2.5) or run the command `npm install -g ce-util`.
-You'll need a version of node that is >= v6.3.0
+You'll need a version of node that is >= v6.3.0.
+You will need to upload the file from TheDoctor directory, as files uploaded with the doctor have a different structure than files imported via UI.
 2. From the TheDoctor directory, run the command:
   ```
-  doctor upload formulas <acctNickName> -f loopStepAggregation.json
+  doctor upload formulas <acctNickName> -f Loop_Step_Aggregation.json
   ```
   This will upload the Loop Step Aggregation Formula into the specified account.

 3. You can now interact with the formula in the UI.
-You can update the `aggregator` step as needed now.
+You can update the `aggregator` step as needed.
 Use the `TRY IT OUT` button to select (and/or create) a formula instance, as well as the Element instance (CRM) you want to use.
 Then run the formula.